-- Identification and risk predictions of the infected: A team of physicians at the Zhongnan Hospital at Wuhan in China are now using a GPU-accelerated AI software model to detect visual signs of the COVID-19.
+A team of physicians at the Zhongnan Hospital at Wuhan in China are now using a GPU-accelerated AI software model to detect visual signs of the COVID-19.
 The model relies on NVIDIA GPUs for both training as well as for inference, and it has managed to help overworked staff screen and prioritize patients that are likely to have the virus.
 Developed by a Beijing-based startup Infervision, the software detects signs of pneumonia caused by the virus.
 While the software was primarily used in the detection of cancer in lung CTs, the newly developed model looks more closely at coronavirus pneumonia.
-Till now the new system has been deployed in over 34 hospitals in China and has successfully reviewed more than 32,000 cases of the coronavirus or Covid 19.
+Trained with over 22,000 notations by human radiologists, the algorithm overlays X-rays with color-coded maps that indicate pneumonia probability.
+Furthermore, the algorithm can consistently localise areas of pneumonia, despite the fact that the images were taken at several different hospitals – considerably varying in technique, contrast and resolution.
+Till now the new system has been deployed in over 34 hospitals in China and has successfully reviewed more than 32,000 cases of the coronavirus or COVID-19.

 Computer scientists at the University of Copenhagen are currently developing AI-based Computer Models that are capable of calculating the risks of an individual patient’s need for a ventilator or intensive care.
 While the models are not aimed to treat individual patients, their objective is to create a planning tool to make a big difference for hospital staff.
 This will be useful for hospitals to plan and deploy their resources in the best possible way.